New to the API? Read Authentication next. Every request requires an API key, and payment requests require a signature on top of that.

 The endpoint path where the error occurred.

 The correlation ID for this specific request.
-Include this when contacting support — it is the fastest way to find your request in our logs.
+Include this when contacting support.
+It is the fastest way to find your request in our logs.

 A machine-readable error code.
 Use this in your code to handle specific errors programmatically.
 See the full error code list.